Frequently asked questions

 Where can I buy Fairtrade products?

-See our Find Fairtrade page.
+See our Product Finder.
 You can buy Fairtrade products in supermarkets, independent shops, cafés, restaurants, through catering suppliers and wholesales, as well as online.

 Is there a difference between Fairtrade and Fair Trade?